systemdemo/workshop/workshop/SERVICES/systemd-analyze-nginx.md

-# Using `systemd-analize security` to secure an nginx instance
+# Using `systemd-analyze security` to restrict an nginx instance.

-In this exercise, we will explore how to configure and secure an nginx service that is running as a file server under systemd.
+In this exercise, we will explore how to configure and restrict an nginx service that is running as a file server under systemd.

-## general overview of security
+## General Overview of the Security Feature

-Run `systemd-analyze security` to get the general security.
+Run `systemd-analyze security` to get the general security analysis.

 ```
 [root@eth50-1 ~]# systemd-analyze security
 UNIT                                 EXPOSURE PREDICATE HAPPY
 NetworkManager.service                    7.8 EXPOSED   🙁
 archlinux-keyring-wkd-sync.service        2.0 OK        🙂